AldridgeVG/Macrohard-HUST-DB-lab-SpringBootExerciseVersion/Readme.md

 ​
 ​    Web project finished, all jdbc connection。 CHECKED ​
-    Q: is there a way to save a global var in helloWorld?
+​    Q: is there a way to save a global var in helloWorld?
-    (loginUsername)
+​    (loginUsername)

 add register function ? => create user...

-login check necessary?
+login check necessary? => global var to save usrname as sql usr